fauzzi/sale-backend/README.md

 This is just simple sale-backend

 The features is:
-# Lavavel framework
+Lavavel framework
-# angular ui using yoman
+angular ui using yeoman